jgrf77/ArchTitus/README.md

 A bash script for an automated basic Arch Linux installation

-# Howto
+## Howto
 Boot Arch ISO
-From initial Prompt type the following commands:
+From the initial prompt run the following commands:

 ```
 pacman -Sy git